 Plainly put, there is no acceptable reason for this practice to persist if it can be avoided, for two very simple reasons.
 First, the consolidation process is so easy to execute, and second, there are crystal clear ways that purchase order consolidation can benefit your business, and they can be summarized in the following four categories.

-By consolidating its purchase orders, your business operation has the ability to link together the small purchases from several different departments and then submit fewer purchase orders to your regular suppliers.
+By consolidating its purchase orders, your procurement team has the ability to link together the small purchases from several different departments and then submit fewer purchase orders to your regular suppliers.
 These much larger purchase orders individually qualify for quantity discounts based on the overall increase in the number of items included in each order.
 As a result, your company will save more money over the course of conducting its regular business simply by lumping its purchases together, which is a benefit you would otherwise fail to qualify for by continuing to submit smaller and more frequent purchase orders.

 Perhaps the most plainly obvious benefit to consolidating your purchase orders is the clear boost in efficiency that comes from submitting one solitary purchase order instead of orders that may potentially number well into the hundreds.
 Certainly, this massive reduction in total orders also reduces the time spent internally generating and tracking smaller orders, which reduces the workload of your procurement team and frees them up to perform more meaningful tasks.
 Also, if you are able to situate the majority of your purchases under the care of a single vendor, you will considerably diminish the total number of vendor interactions your procurement team is forced to engage in on a monthly basis.